symfony-cmf/cmf-sandbox/README.md

     cd cmf-sandbox
     bin/vendors.sh

-This will fetch the main project and all it's dependencies ( Zend, Symfony, Doctrine\PHPCR, Jackalope ... )
+This will fetch the main project and all it's dependencies ( Cmf Bundles, Symfony, Doctrine\PHPCR, Jackalope ... )

 ### Create your personal config file